Roll out your base schedule

 The following filter fields are considered shift filters and will generate the above warning:

-Once you've entered the Roll out panel, you're able to select a from and to date to which the Base schedule should be applied.
+Once you've entered the Roll out panel, you can select a from and to date for which the Base schedule should be applied.
 The two following options exist:

 Rolling out a base schedule in the past